 Carmen: Okay.
 So, the next question, maybe it is a bit tricky but, in your opinion – as the coordinator – how can Reincarnate become one of these inspiring projects?

-Timo: I think it already is.
-What would I say, if we made up the project?
-I think we have a great, great team.
+Timo: It already is.
+We have a great team.
 We have the right people together, the right organisations together.
-I think we have a great vision – what we want to achieve and reincarnate.
+We have a great vision – what we want to achieve at Reincarnate.
 I think we have all the ingredients.
 As I said, I think – as a coordinator – we need to try to create the organisational environment and culture.
-It is much more not about structures, but it is about a culture that everybody can really leverage their knowledge and innovative capacities on the project.
+It is much more not about structures, but it is about a culture in which everybody can really leverage their knowledge and innovative capacities on the project.

 Carmen: And we also have 4 years ahead to demonstrate the value of the project and the impact that we want to achieve with it.
 Do you have previous experience managing coordinating European projects?
 What is the most rewarding thing about it?
 Feel free to share anecdotes!

 Timo: We are quite a heavy coordinator.
-At the moment, we are coordinating 3 projects.
-My time of this is as a Professor and between the teaching and the supervision of Ph.D. students.
-And we have a big research group of PhDs at the moment.
+At the moment, we are coordinating three projects.
+My time is as a Professor and between teaching and supervising PhD students.
+And we have a significant research group of PhDs at the moment.
 I want to spend my time on things that have an impact.

-I believe that projects like this, where industry comes together with academics and bring smart people together, can have a huge impact on how we move the industry forward to solve the problems we are talking about.
-That is my personal thing, why I do it.
+Projects like this, where the industry comes together with academics and brings intelligent people together, can significantly impact how we move the industry forward to solve the problems we are discussing.
+That is my thing, why I do it.

 Carmen: Cool!
 And this is more a curiosity, why the project name is Reincarnate.
 Actually, we are willing to hear, 3 things this word inspires in you.
 It can be linked to the project or not.

 Timo: That is a good question.
-We know that “reincarnate” comes from like some sort of Asian philosophical thinking.
-I personally think – now we get into personal things – but I am very influenced by Buddhism – the philosophy behind it, not the religion, but the philosophy.
+We know that “reincarnate” comes from some Asian philosophical thinking.
+I think – now we get into personal things – but Buddhism significantly influences me – the philosophy behind it, not the religion, but the philosophy.

-But I strongly believe that these are good ways to think of the virtues that you create during their lives will carry on.
-I think we need to transfer this whole thinking also on products, on hard things.
+But these are good ways to think of the virtues that you create during their lives will carry on.
+We also need to transfer this whole thinking to products and hard things.
 Buddhists believe that stones also have souls – in that sense.
-Because humanism – the Western notion of humanism – created is that we are really kind to people, which is really good and nice, but it also created this duality between people and the material things.
-So, we are good to people, but we are not good to the material things.
+Humanism – the Western notion of humanism – created the idea that we are kind to people, which is excellent and friendly.
+Still, it also created a duality between people and material things.
+So, we are good with people but not good with material things.
 The material things should only support how we are good to people, and that is like deeply ingrained in our philosophy.

-This philosophy is probably one of the biggest problems we have in terms of the problems we are facing with global warming.
-I like the name of Reincarnate and inspires me in that sense because it allows us to think about how we should treat people, we should also treat our products.
-And if something works for a long time, it is probably a good product.
-So let us not throw it out.
+This philosophy is one of the biggest problems we have regarding problems such as global warming.
+I like the name Reincarnate because it allows us to think about how we should treat people; we should also treat our products.
+And if something works for a long time, it is a good product.
+So, let us not throw it out.
 And something new first needs to prove itself.
-So let us stop buying a lot of new stuff and looking for stuff that works for long term.
-And then think how we can use it.
-And I think that is kind of the name behind it.
+So, let us stop buying a lot of new stuff and looking for stuff that works for the long term.
+And then think about how we can use it.
+And that is the name behind it.

 Timo: The main message?